martincostello/sqllocaldb/readme.md

 The project can also be built and tested from Visual Studio.

-Building the project from the command-line using [Build.ps1](https://github.com/martincostello/sqllocaldb/blob/master/Build.ps1) invokes MSBuild to compile the source, examples and tests (including running the configured static analysis tools), and then uses MSTest to test the compiled assembly (```System.Data.SqlLocalDb.dll```) for both the x86 and x64 platforms.
+Building the project from the command-line using [Build.ps1](https://github.com/martincostello/sqllocaldb/blob/master/Build.ps1) invokes MSBuild to compile the source, examples and tests (including running the configured static analysis tools), and then uses MSTest to test the compiled assembly (```System.Data.SqlLocalDb.dll```).

 The standard build process also includes running [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers).